khoiminhvu2303-sudo/Group-05-Software-Engineering/docs/05_use_case_diagram.md

 5. The system checks if the reader has any overdue books (past the due date) or any outstanding penalty invoices marked as "Pending Payment."
 6. If all checks pass, the system returns a successful validation result and displays a summary of the reader's information on the librarian's interface.

-13.2.2.
-Alternative flows:
+*13.2.2.
+Alternative flows*

 o	If the card is expired or temporarily blocked: The system emits a warning sound and displays an error message detailing the reason for rejection on the librarian's screen.
 The use case terminates.

 o	If the reader holds overdue books or has unpaid penalties: The system reports a circulation policy violation and blocks the reader from borrowing new books until the violation is resolved.

-13.3.
-System state prior to use case execution: The system has received the reader's library card ID as input from a circulation process.
+*13.3.
+System state prior to use case execution: The system has received the reader's library card ID as input from a circulation process.*

 **14. Use-case View Borrowing History**

-14.1.
-Summary: Allows the reader to view their complete borrowing and return history via their online OPAC account.
+*14.1.
+Summary: Allows the reader to view their complete borrowing and return history via their online OPAC account.*

-14.2.
-Flow of Events:
+*14.2.
+Flow of Events*

-14.2.1.
-Main Flow:
+*14.2.1.
+Main Flow*

 1. The reader selects the "Borrowing History" function on their personal account management page.
 2. The system queries the `BorrowRecord` and `BorrowDetail` tables, filtering by the `ReaderID` of the currently logged-in reader.
 3. The system displays a list of all borrowing transactions, sorted chronologically from newest to oldest.
 Information displayed for each book includes: Title, Borrow Date, Due Date, Actual Return Date (if applicable), status (On Loan, Returned, Overdue), and any incurred fines.

-14.3.
-System State Prior to Use-Case Execution: The reader has successfully logged into the system.
+*14.3.
+System State Prior to Use-Case Execution: The reader has successfully logged into the system.*

-14.4.
-Extension Points:
+*14.4.
+Extension Points*

 o	"Renew Books Online" Use-Case: The reader can click the "Renew" button next to any book currently "On Loan" that is eligible for renewal.

 **15. Use-case Renew Books Online**

-15.1.
-Summary: Readers can renew their book loans online via the mobile app or web interface without needing to bring the books to the library in person.
+*15.1.
+Summary: Readers can renew their book loans online via the mobile app or web interface without needing to bring the books to the library in person.*

-15.2.
-Flow of events:
+*15.2.
+Flow of events*

-15.2.1.
-Main flow:
+*15.2.1.
+Main flow*

 1. The reader accesses the screen displaying the list of currently borrowed books.
 2. The reader clicks the "Renew Online" button next to the specific book they wish to renew.